 About Unified Fire Authority

-On November 21, 1921 Salt Lake County Fire continued to grow morph and solidify through the decades.
-During the 1970’s the department certified all employees as EMT’s.
-A few years later, the department participated in some of the first Paramedic training offered to Utah Firefighters by sending nine Firefighters to Los Angeles, helping pioneer the Paramedic program for the State of Utah.
-Over the next several years, the department started to create specialized response teams such as HazMat, Heavy Rescue and Wildland Teams.
+Salt Lake County Fire continued to grow, transform, and solidify through the decades.
+During the 1970’s, the department certified all employees as EMTs.
+A few years later, the department participated in some of the first Paramedic training offered by sending nine Firefighters to Los Angeles, helping pioneer the Paramedic program for the State of Utah.
+Over the next several years, the department introduced multiple specialized response teams such as HazMat, Heavy Rescue and Wildland Teams.